Applications open for Huawei women in tech scheme

 “But for many, there remains a disconnect between their sense of personal power and their vision for their enterprises,” Clark continued.

-“This programme explores what it means for a woman entrepreneur to show up in her power and what psychological and relational shifts need to be made in order to align personal power with business vision,” Clark said.
+“This programme explores what it means for a woman entrepreneur to show up in her power and what psychological and relational shifts need to be made in order to align personal power with business vision.”

 Pumza Mthethwa, Strategic Commercial Director at BrandTies, will take the entrepreneurs through the latest trends in digital marketing.